Style Secrets We Learned From Downton Abbey

 Versatility is key

-Eagle-eyed viewers may have noticed that in the final ball scene of Downton Abbey, all of the married women wear tiaras.
+Eagle-eyed viewers may have noticed that in the final ball scene of the first Downton Abbey film, all of the married women wear tiaras.
 (Fun fact: Single ladies weren’t supposed to wear them!)
 But did you know that many period tiaras were designed to break apart into separate brooches or necklaces?

 “If a family was investing money in a piece of jewellery, they wanted to make sure that they got different uses from it and could wear it at various times of the day and night,” says Omar Vaja, senior sales director at Bentley & Skinner, who provided three tiaras to complement Robbins’ costumes.
 “When they’re not being worn as tiaras, [many convertible designs] can be worn as necklaces or brooches.
 During the period, there were far more necklace/brooch occasions than tiara occasions.”